Boulter edged out by top-ranked Sabalenka in China

 Last updated on .From the section Tennis

-British number one Katie Boulter suffered a straight-sets defeat by top-ranked Aryna Sabalenka in the second round at the China Open.
+British number one Katie Boulter suffered a straight-set defeat by top-ranked Aryna Sabalenka in the second round at the China Open.

 Boulter was beaten 7-5 7-6 (7-2) by Australian Open champion Sabalenka.